wurstscript/WurstScript/manual.md

 #### For-in/from Loops

 The for-in loop lets you iterate over any object which provides an iterator.
-A for-in loop can be transformed into an equivialent while-loop very easily:
+A for-in loop can be transformed into an equivalent while-loop very easily:

 	for A a in b